Sakura-Luna/stable-diffusion-webui/README.md

 ### About
 This is a forked project, working on Gradio 3.16.2.
+This fork contains some PRs that haven't yet been merged into the upstream.
+Thank you for your contributions.

 # Stable Diffusion web UI
 A browser interface based on Gradio library for Stable Diffusion.